shadow-robot/aurora/README.md

 ## Docker ##

-The docker folder contains some general roles that are used in after docker install.
+The docker folder contains some general roles that are used after docker install.
 It has the following folders:

-aws: this is used for installing our shadow-upload.sh script and AWS customer key which uploads ROS logs to AWS.
+ - aws: this is used for installing our shadow-upload.sh script and AWS customer key which uploads ROS logs to AWS.
 It has a dependency of installation/aws-cli

-docker-image: this is used for pulling the docker image (and if nvidia_docker it not 0, it will append -nvidia to the docker image before it is pulled)
+ - docker-image: this is used for pulling the docker image (and if nvidia_docker is not 0, it will append -nvidia to the docker image before it is pulled)(nvidia_docker group_var specifies the version of nvidia-docker that should be used: 1 or 2.
+0 means nvidia-docker is not installed, only normal docker.

-setup-ui: this is used to install various UI libraries, terminator, vim, git, subversion, bash-completion, and to create the /usr/local/bin/entrypoint.sh file
+ - setup-ui: this is used to install various UI libraries, terminator, vim, git, subversion, bash-completion, and to create the /usr/local/bin/entrypoint.sh file

 ## Installation ##